Wareham, Dorset: History

 After the Monmouth Rebellion of 1685, Wareham was one of a number of towns in Dorset where Judge Jeffreys held the Bloody Assizes, with five rebels being hanged, drawn and quartered on the West Walls, an area known as 'Bloody Bank'.
 This may also have been the site of the execution of a hermit known as Peter de Pomfret who in 1213 had prophesied that before the next Ascension Day King John's rule would be over.
 The prophecy turned out to be incorrect, and the King decreed that Peter should be dragged through the streets of the town tied to a horse's tail and hanged together with his son.

 In 1762, a fire destroyed two thirds of the town, which has been rebuilt in Georgian architecture with red brick and Purbeck limestone, following the earlier street pattern.
 The town is divided into four quarters by the two main roads, which cross at right-angles.
 The medieval almshouses escaped the fire, and some of the Georgian façades are in fact disguising earlier buildings which also survived.

 With the outbreak of the First World War in 1914, Wareham became a garrison town with up to 7,000 soldiers living and training locally.
-The camp was re-located to nearby Bovington in 1922.
+The garrison was re-located to nearby Bovington Camp in 1922.
 The town survived the Second World War largely intact, although five houses were destroyed when a bomb dropped by a German aeroplane fell near St Martin's Church in 1942.

 Because of the constraints of the rivers and marshland Wareham grew little during the 20th century, while nearby towns, such as Poole, grew rapidly.